SWIFT messaging system cuts off remaining North Korean banks

 A spokesman for the European Commission denied leaning on SWIFT: “This is a commercial matter for SWIFT.
 We do not interfere in the business decisions of any such company,” he said.

-The U.S. Department of the Treasury and the Belgian Foreign Ministry both declined to comment and referred requests for comment to SWIFT.
+The U.S. Department of the Treasury and Belgian Foreign Ministry did not respond to requests for comment.
+(Editing by Robin Pomeroy)